 In addition to embracing the First Step, we must also embrace the First Tradition.
 We must accept that we cannot become more honest without the help of a strong and sober support system, a network of people who care about our recovery and who are willing to correct us when they feel that we have faltered.
 These people will be of great use to us, provided that we are willing to lean on them when need be.
 If we are willing to do this, then we will enable ourselves to discover a new way of life in which honesty leads the charge toward becoming the people we know ourselves to be on the inside.
 We will become serene, content, and above all, sober.

 If this sounds difficult, it is only because we have been lying to ourselves for so long that we know no other way of living.
 If it sounds arduous, it is only because it is a way of life we have never tried before.
 In truth, honesty is a much simpler way of living than any we have embraced before.
-Honesty is the only way of living that will deliver us from the deceitful ways of our past, and for this it must be embraced fully if we are to discover any true measure of happiness now that we have found sobriety.
+Honesty is the only way of living that will deliver us from the deceitful ways of our past, and to accomplish this, it must be embraced fully if we are to discover any true measure of happiness now that we have found sobriety.

 We can embrace honesty and lead lives of sobriety if we are willing to do so.
 All that is required of us is the willingness to try.
 With this simple tool, we can ingratiate ourselves to those who have previously put up with our lies and tolerated our deceit.
 If we are honest, we can begin our lives anew.
 We must simply stop telling ourselves that our lies are justified.
 We must simply tell ourselves the truth—that alcoholism and addiction have torn our lives asunder, and that they are no longer to be a part of our lives if we wish to become useful members of society.